Confirm Greg Katsas

 As I discussed here, he was executive editor of the Harvard Law Review, a Supreme Court clerk for Justice Thomas, and a high ranking attorney at the Justice Department during the George W. Bush administration.

-Katsas has argued Supreme Court cases both as a government attorney and in private practice.
+Katsas has argued Supreme Court cases as a government attorney and in private practice.
 He has also argued in every U.S. appeal court.
 In all, he has more than 75 appeals.

 This year, Katsas became deputy counsel to the president in the White House Counsel’s Office.
 It is this service that provides the left with its pretext for trying to block, as it routinely does, a highly qualified conservative from the federal bench.